 - Since it is almost impossible for shareholders in public companies to replace inefficient or poorly performing management, where agency problems (separation of ownership by shareholders and control by managers) exist as in most public companies acquisitions can be a solution.
 This is similar, therefore, to the differential management efficiency discussion above.
 Acquisitions are a discipline to managers when other, internal, mechanisms of corporate control have failed.
 The threat of being acquired can often be sufficient to assist in solving the agency problems. - Managerialism and hubris drive deals all too often.
-Managers are interested in size ('big = better') and do deals to increase the company size and therefore their personal power, compensation, perquisites, and so on.
-Managers are often overly optimistic in evaluating mergers, due to pride, 'macho' culture, or hubris, and do not learn from the past when most deals end in failure. - Tax considerations are sometimes the impetus to merge but rarely the only reason; there may be tax-minimizing opportunities in some mergers.
+Managers are interested in size ("big = better") and do deals to increase the company size and therefore their personal power, compensation, perquisites, and so on.
+Managers are often overly optimistic in evaluating mergers, due to pride, "macho" culture, or hubris, and are prone to believe that "this deal will be different," thus not learning from the past, as noted earlier, when most deals end in failure. - Tax considerations are sometimes the impetus to merge but rarely the only reason; there may be significant tax-minimizing opportunities in some mergers.
+One Latin American investment banker told us, following a tax change in that region designed to foster M&A activity in order to encourage local company "champions" in the region: "The government wants [M&A] transactions happening inside the country.
+The sellers will be more willing to sell with the new tax measures."
+Tax, as a deal driver, is not just a factor for developing countries.
+As reported by the Financial Times in August 2013, "Some of the biggest mergers and acquisitions so far in 2013 have involved so-called 'tax inversions' - where a US acquirer shifts overseas, to Europe in particular, to pay a lower rate."
+They said that "a growing number of US companies are set to save hundreds of millions of dollars in tax by relocating to Europe after completing takeovers on the continent."
+These included the US pharmaceutical company Perrigo, which purchased Ireland-based Elan and US advertising company Omnicom, which in turn purchased Netherlands-based Publicis.